bbennett905/GLRenderer/README.md

 ### Recommended ###

-* [GLIntercept](https://github.com/dtrebilco/glintercept) - Extremely useful for debugging OpenGL errors
+* [GLIntercept](https://github.com/dtrebilco/glintercept) - Extremely useful for debugging OpenGL errors (can be found in /glintercept/ directory)

 # More Information #